 Take a look at these possible fake positive reviews.
-And notice their lack of detail and effusive language which is two signs of a fake review.:
+And notice their lack of detail and effusive language which are two signs of a fake review.:

-These fake reviews hurt the sellers who play buy the rules.
-But, they also place the amazon black hat SEO folks in an unpleasant relationship with Amazon, who takes “the integrity of [its] reviews platform very seriously.”
+These fake reviews hurt the sellers who play by the rules.
+But, they also place the Amazon black hat SEO folks in an unpleasant relationship with Amazon, who takes “the integrity of [its] reviews platform very seriously.”

 If Amazon determines that a seller has tried to buy reviews, manipulated them, or violated company guidelines in any way, it can take drastic action.
 It can:

 - Suspend or terminate your privileges on the site

 - Delist products